Contributing to the RxPlayer

 New integration tests are not required when a new code is added.
 Just make sure that all those tests pass before doing a pull request by running: npm run test:integration.

 It you want to improve our integration tests, you are welcome to do so.
-Those are wrote in tests/integration with the help of the Mocha, Chai and Sinon libraries.
+Those are wrote in tests/integration with the help of the vitest library.

 We also use a homemade library and server to serve media contents to our tests.
 If you want to know how it works, we invite you to rely on the already created tests and to read the corresponding files.